The Charles Péguy Memorial

 No markings

-(9) Look for a dark red cylindrical post on the right-hand side of the path, stuck in the ground and bearing a GR® marker.
-Then turn left at a 90° angle onto a path between cultivated fields (let theGR® continue west).
+(9) Look for a dark red cylindrical post on the right-hand side of the path, stuck in the ground and bearing aGR®® marker.
+Then turn left at a 90° angle onto a path between cultivated fields (let theGR®® continue west).
 This path heads south towards high-voltage power lines.
 At a crossroads before the high-voltage power lines (elevation 119), turn right.
 Pass under the high-voltage power lines, where the path becomes wider and more stable.
-Shortly afterwards, you will reach the Ru de la Sorcière.
+Shortly afterwards, you will reach the Ru de la Sorcière stream.
+Continue straight ahead, keeping the stream on your left.

-(10) Continue along the wide path, following the stream on your left.
-After a good hundred metres, leave the wide, stable path, turn left to cross the stream and head south on a grassy path that climbs towards Iverny.
+(10) After about 100 metres, leave the wide, stable path, turn left to cross the stream and head south on a grassy path that climbs towards Iverny.
 The path curves to the right and leads to Ruelle Bichette.
-Cross the D27 road and continue straight ahead (there is a "no parking" sign on the right-hand side).
+Cross the larger D27 road and continue straight ahead (there is a "no parking" sign on the right-hand side).
 Cross Rue du Tillet on the right-hand side.

 (11) At the stop sign (church on the right), turn left onto Rue du Fresne.
 Pass the small monument commemorating the soldiers of September 1914 and continue south.
-After leaving the village, continue on the small road, which has very little traffic.
+After leaving the village, continue along the small road, which has very little traffic.

 (12) Take the bridge over the TGV Est railway line to reach Villeroy.
-As you pass, look out for a white well in the middle of a field on your left: this is the Puits de Puisieux, also known as the "Puits Charles Péguy".
+As you pass, look out for a white well in the middle of a field on the left: this is the Puits de Puisieux, also known as the "Puits Charles Péguy".
 At the stop sign, turn sharply left onto Chemin de Puisieux.
 At the bottom of the lane, there is an information panel about the Puits de Puisieux and the closest view of the well.

 (14) Cross the D27 (busy road, caution advised) and follow the D129 towards Chauconin-Neufmontiers, towards the National Necropolis, which is clearly visible.